 In star grounding, all analog and digital ground connections should terminate at your star ground.

-Analog and Digital Ground Planes
+Use Analog and Digital Sections in a Single Ground Plane

 In a multilayer PCB, or on the back side of a single layer PCB, large copper regions can be placed on a layer and grounded.
-The goal is to provide a large region with consistent ground potential, which can then be used to provide a short ground return path for your components.
+The goal is to provide a large region with consistent ground potential, which can then be used to provide a tight ground return path for your components.
 This also provides a side benefit of shielding against external EMI.
 The typical strategy is not to separate the ground plane into two physically separated planes.
 Instead, you should try to arrange the digital ground in one area, and the analog ground in a different area, both of which occupy the same plane (see below):

 When to Use a Star Ground